PeterSYoo/stocksaver-nextjs-tailwind/README.md

   - The search input makes an API call to Finnhub's API endpoint by replacing the stock symbol parameter with our search value on form submit.
   - The search input on submit makes 2 simultaneous API calls to 2 API endpoints, 1 for company information and 1 for company quote information.
 If the JSON object received is not empty, then we set the 2 JSON objects to their respective client side states.
 Else if the JSON object is empty, then it triggers a modal that will display an error.
   - Clicking on the `+` button on the rendered results card will make a POST request to our custom API endpoint that's connected to our MongoDB.
 That POST request will create a new document in our `tickers collection` which will be used on our dashboard.
 It will also trigger a modal with a success message with 2 buttons asking to return to either the dashboard or the search page.

+## Blockers During Development

+### Updating the Winners and Losers card in real time.

+- The state object that Winners and Losers were doing their calculations from was not removing the nested object that contained the deleted ticker prop.
+This was due to the state holding prev state data and appending new data, so the state was never being replaced with the fresh data.
+- In order to solve this there were several steps involved.

+1. We had to place the deleted ticker symbol in a state everytime we deleted a card.
+2. We had to compare the deleted ticker symbol with the state that the Winners and Losers calculation was based off of.
+3. Inside a useEffect hook, we 1st check if the deleted ticker state isn't an empty string.
+Then we create a temp variable holding the state object that the Winner and Loser calculations was based off of.
+We then create another temp variable that holds an empty array.
+We do a for loop that checks to see if the deleted ticker exists in any of the iterated objects.
+If it doesn't exist then push those objects to the variable holding the empty array.
+4. Once the for loop is done, we set the state that the Winners and Losers is based off of with the new array.
+And we also set the state that holds the deleted ticker to an empty string so it won't trigger the for loop to keep triggering.